ocaml-ppx/ocamlformat/CONTRIBUTING.md

 The second part of `make test` is to ensure the test suite passes, the test report is displayed in the terminal and you should only get `[FAILED] [BASELINE]` (in orange) results.
 You should not get any result in red nor any `[REGRESSION]`.

+Once `make test` passes, pull requests should be tested on the code in a set of external repositories.
+This can be done by executing `tools/test_branch.sh <rev>` where `<rev>` is the git revision/branch containing the pull requests changes.
+If a pull request affects an option, `OCAMLFORMAT=<option>=<value> tools/test_branch.sh <rev>` should also be run to test with the option enabled.

+The `tools/test_branch.sh` script runs two versions of `ocamlformat` (the specified branch, or `HEAD` if omitted, and its merge base with master) on the test code and reports the differences in the formatted code.
+Formatting failures may also be reported on the terminal, these will need to be fixed before a pull request can be merged.
+The differences should be inspected to ensure they are as intended.
+Pull requests changing the format of code should generally introduce an option to enable the alternate style (if in doubt, open an issue for discussion).
+Any differences in the formatted code with the option disabled should be summarized and explained in the pull request discussion.

 ## Contributor License Agreement ("CLA")

 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once to work on any of Facebook's open source projects.
 Complete your CLA here: <https://code.facebook.com/cla>.
 If you have any questions, please drop us a line at cla@fb.com.